sjtu-xai-lab/generalizable-interaction/README.md

 ## How to use
 ### Given two DNNs trained for the same task
-- Sentiment Classification on the SST-2 dataset
+- Sentiment classification with language models
 ```
 python train.py
 ```

-or directly access the pre-trained BERT-base and BERT-large models, which were fine-tined on SST-2 dataset in [Google Drive](https://drive.google.com/file/d/18NWWTXVvs6izdjj3fbEPNgsZqQw61WuA/view?usp=sharing).
+or directly access the pre-trained BERT-base and BERT-large models, which were fine-tined on the SST-2 dataset in [Google Drive](https://drive.google.com/file/d/18NWWTXVvs6izdjj3fbEPNgsZqQw61WuA/view?usp=sharing).
+You can download `pretrained_model.zip` and unzip it into path like ```./pretrained_model/{DATASET}/{model}.pth```.

+- Dialogue task with large language models

+Directly access the pre-trained LLaMA and OPT-1.3B models from ???.
+You can download `pretrained_model.zip` and unzip it into path like ```./pretrained_model/{DATASET}/{model}.pth```.

+- Image classification task with vision models

+Directly the pre-trained ResNet-20 and VGG-16 models, which were trained on the MNIST dataset in ???.
 You can download `pretrained_model.zip` and unzip it into path like ```./pretrained_model/{DATASET}/{model}.pth```.

 ### Compute generalizable interactions shared by DNNs